milosolutions/mcrypto/README.md

 # Building

-1. Include crypto.pri to your .pro file.
+1. Include mcrypto.pri to your .pro file.
-2. If OpenSSL not included included Qt-AES will be used
+2. If OpenSSL is not included Qt-AES will be used
+3. You can use CONFIG += openssl / no-openssl to force either setting.
-3. Enjoy.
+4. Enjoy.
+5. If something does not work, see the mcrypto.pri - perhaps the paths are wrong?

 ## Including OpenSSL